Operator learning meets inverse problems: A probabilistic perspective

 The canonical model for a nonparametric statistical inverse problem is

-where $\xi$ is a (typically Gaussian) white noise process indexed by the Hilbert space $\cY=L^2(\Omega)$.
-The forward operator $\cG\colon\cU\to\cY$ is usually linear in theoretical studies, although there are some exceptions \cite{nickl2020convergence,bissantz2004consistency}.
+where $\xi$ is a (typically Gaussian) white noise process.
+The forward operator $\cG\colon\cU\to\cY$ is usually a linear map between function spaces in theoretical studies, although there are some exceptions \cite{nickl2020convergence,bissantz2004consistency}.
 The parameter $\sigma$ scales the noise, and the number $N$ represents the ``amount of information'' available for recovery.

 The use of the notation $N$ and the choice of white noise are for the following reason.
 The idealized problem \eqref{eqn:stat_ip} is known to be equivalent---in a precise statistical sense \cite{cavalier2008nonparametric,abraham2020statistical}---to the nonparametric inverse regression problem